Esben and the Witch: Synopsis

 Angry, Sir Red claimed that they had said that they could get him the magical boar with silver and golden bristles.
 Esben made them give him a bag of malt, and using it, caught just the boar that belonged to the witch.
 The king was pleased with that, although his brothers did not even thank Esben.
 Sir Red claimed they had said they could get a lamp that could shine over seven kingdoms.
-This task, he had to sneak inside the house and hide.
+Esben returned to the witch's house and hid inside.
 The witch called to her daughter to make her porridge and add no salt, so Esben poured salt into it.
 There was no water in the house, so the daughter asked her mother for the lamp to fetch more.
 Esben then pushed her into the well and she drowned, and he ran off with the lamp.

-After the king received it, Sir Red made a new claim, about a coverlet (bed cover) that sounded when touched.
+After the king received the lamp, Sir Red made a new claim, about a coverlet (bed cover) that made sound when touched.
 The boy tried to steal it, but it sounded and the witch caught him.
 But her last and youngest daughter took a liking to him, and together they twice tricked her mother into having him live in captivity.
 Eventually, when the witch had to go to a meeting of witches, Esben pushed the final girl in the oven and stole the coverlet.
 After all of her offspring have been destroyed, the returning witch was so furious she burst into small pieces of flint.

 His brothers were already in prison to be executed, but the king freed them.
 Esben also told him about Sir Red, and the king hanged him and rewarded all the brothers with gold and silver, and they returned home, telling their father how Esben had saved them.